A Dallas Cowboys football blog

 Dallas Cowboys’ New-Look Offense “Challenging” Defense in Practices

 The most talked about storyline this offseason revolves around an offense that started off slow but finished strong in 2018.
-Despite the strong second half of the season, the had a hard time overcoming red zone inefficiencies and play calling predictability from former Offensive Coordinator Scott Linehan.
+Despite the strong second half of the season, the Dallas Cowboys had a hard time overcoming red zone inefficiencies and play calling predictability from former Offensive Coordinator Scott Linehan.

-With Linehan out and in, we've all been curious as to what the Dallas Cowboys offense will look like in 2019.
-We've heard that Moore wants to be “multiple” in the way he presents the offense to opposing defenses.
+With Linehan out and Kellen Moore in, we’ve all been curious as to what the Dallas Cowboys offense will look like in 2019.
+We’ve heard that Moore wants to be “multiple” in the way he presents the offense to opposing defenses.
 Meaning he wants to mix up personnel and formation to disguise what they are trying to do while attempting to find mismatches presnap.

 After yesterday’s minicamp practice, Jane Slater of NFL Network asked Sean Lee what he thought of the Dallas Cowboys new-look offense and here’s what he had to say: